oliverorp/EECS486-Final-Project/README.md

 - The React frontend runs on port 3000.
 - The Flask backend runs on port 5000.
+- You must have port 3000 and port 5000 available in order for the servers to run.
 - Have both servers running simulataneously
 - Open `http://localhost:3000` in your browser to access the application.